kevinrodriguez-io/kevinrodriguez-next/README.md

-My personal website, made with 💖.
+# My personal website, made with 💖.

+Readme, dedicatory, or other stuff should go here.

-Nice features:
+## Nice features:

 - ✅ Next.JS
 - ✅ i18nNext (Internationalization)